mitodl/mit-open/frontends/README.md

 ### Local Frontend Dev Server with Local Backend

-The `watch` container is slower to respond to changes to the filesystem.
+The `watch` container can be slow to respond to changes to the filesystem mounted onto Docker.
 If [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) is slow for you, we can run Wepback Dev Server directly outside of Docker.
 Dev Server proxies API requests through to a locally running backend stack.

 Run the front end with: